nedbat/coveragepy/doc/contributing.rst

 some warnings.
 Please try to keep it that way, but don't let pylint warnings keep you from sending patches.
 I can clean them up.

+Lines should be kept to a 100-character maximum length.

 Coverage testing coverage.py
 ----------------------------